Skip to content

 If you’re someone who needs a flat shoe for all types of training, then you’ll want a model that is well-rounded regarding its construction and performance.

-The Tolos Archetype 1.0 is taking my top pick as the best flat shoe for lifting.
-This model is a minimalist shoe so if you’re not wanting a shoe with a lot of flexibility, ground feel, and a low stack height then you’ll want to consider other options.
+The Tolos Archetype 2.0 is my top pick for the best flat shoe for lifting.
+This model is a minimalist shoe, so if you’re not wanting a shoe with a lot of flexibility, ground feel, and a low stack height, then you’ll want to consider other options.

 In the context of lifting, there are two things that I really enjoy about the Tolos Archetype 1.0.
 First, this shoe’s sole has a ton of flexibility and since it doesn’t have an insole you get a lot of ground feel with this model.

-When doing squats, lunges, and deadlifts, you get a lot of ground feedback in this shoe and the tread does a good job overall at promoting grip for different lifting settings.
+This shoe provides a lot of ground feedback during squats, lunges, and deadlifts, and the tread does a good job overall of promoting grip for different lifting settings.

 Second, this shoe has a nice versatility outside of the gym so if you want a solid shoe for lifting and daily wear, the Tolos Archetype 1.0 is a great option to look into.
 Plus, its price point is lower than most of its high-performance Vivobarefoot peers.